guidonunes/Web.Fiap.Carbono/docs/mongodb-migration.md

 Also compare totals by company, product, and supplier.
 Decimal totals must match exactly at the agreed scale.

-If there is no useful Oracle dataset, state explicitly that the work migrates the domain and application persistence model, and use the coherent MongoDB seed dataset for demonstration.
+The seed-only alternative is not selected.
+If a source record is invalid or has a broken relationship, report it explicitly and make the partial failure recoverable rather than silently omitting it or replacing it with seed data.

 ### 15.4 Removal gate